KPourgourides/UAVTrafficPy/README.md

 In order to use the functions provided in `UAV-Traffic-Tool` you will need some drone-based traffic data.
 I personally recommend the open-source [pNEUMA dataset](https://open-traffic.epfl.ch/index.php/downloads/) to get started.
 A fraction of this dataset exists in [this location]() in the repository for example purposes.
-Also, before using `UAV-Traffic-Tool` properly, you will need to transform any dataset you are willing to use into a particular format, which is explained in detail in this section: [How to use UAV-Traffic-Tool for intersection](#how-to-use-UAV-traffic-tool-for-intersections).
+Also, before using `UAV-Traffic-Tool` properly, you will need to transform any dataset you are willing to use into a particular format, which is explained in detail in this section: [How to use UAV-Traffic-Tool for intersections](#how-to-use-UAV-traffic-tool-for-intersections).

 ## How to use UAV-traffic-tool for intersections